sikkadesire/sksvisuals/README.md

 ## Welcome to SKSVisuals

 #### Hello Friends,
-I am Shekhar Sikka, a graphics designer committed to give my best in all the freelance work assigned to me by you.
+I am Shekhar Sikka, a graphics designer & 3D artist with one year experience in freelancing committed to give my best in all the freelance work assigned to me by you.

 ### Services offered
 #### - Logo Designing